Meet Our Testing Team

 Our testing crew evaluated the Casper Hybrid for pressure relief, motion isolation, and other performance factors.
 Check out the video below to see their findings.

-Tuck’s testing team conducted an extensive evaluation of the Casper Wave Hybrid.
-Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
+Our testing team conducted an extensive evaluation of the Casper Wave Hybrid.
+This review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.